digital-archives/HISTGA1011/activities/imaging.md

 ## Step 4: Submit Your Inventory and Group Report to Brightspace {#step-4}
 Each group member must submit both an export of the Inventory and Report to Brightspace.

-The assignment is due by end of day Tuesday next week to allow time for group collaboration outside of class.